rovaughn/platform-docs/platform/manual/project/directory-structure/conf/routes.yaml.rst

            authorizationPolicy:
              restrictToRoles: ["admin"]

-    With this conf, only logged in users with the role admin can access 'metabase' service
+    With this conf, only logged in users with the role admin can access 'metabase' service.

-    Now we need a need a way for the admins to login so that they can access this service.
+    Now we need a way for the admins to login so that they can access this service.
     The auth service has a ui-kit that can be used for this purpose.

     .. code-block:: yaml